Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Incremental Planar Abstraction Framework

 l_{\pi p} (\vecr, \vecc ; \boldsymbol{\pi}_z, \boldsymbol{\pi_{conv}}) \propto \exp \big( -\frac{1}{2} \parallel \boldsymbol{\pi}_z \boxminus T_{cw}^{-\top} T_{r}^{-\top} \boldsymbol{\pi}_{conv} \parallel^2_{ \matSigma_{\pi p} } \big) ~, \eeq \beq

 l_r (\vecc, \vecr; \vecz, \vecp_{conv}) \propto \exp \big( - \slfrac{1}{2} \parallel \vecz - proj (R_c (R_r \vecp + \vect_r) + \vect_c) \parallel^2_{\matSigma_{r}} \big) \eeq

-As all transferred reprojection factors connect to the same pair of nodes, they can be linearised and combined into a single factor by taking the product of the factors.
-This further compresses the graph and reduces the computation at each iteration of GBP.
-Note that relinearising this combined factor requires linearising the contributions from all of the original reprojection factors, however this only occurs on a small proportion of GBP iterations.
+As all transferred reprojection factors connect to the same pair of nodes, they are linearised and combined into a single factor by taking the product.
+This further compresses the graph and reduces the computation at each GBP iteration.
+Note that relinearisation requires linearising the contributions from all the original reprojection factors, however this only occurs on a small proportion of GBP iterations.